 - The upper and lower ends of the oesophagus are closed by sphincter muscles.

-- The upper circopharyngeal sphincter prevents air passing into the oesophagus during inspiration and the aspiration of oesophageal contents.
+- The upper cricopharyngeal sphincter prevents air from passing into the oesophagus during inspiration and the aspiration of oesophageal contents.

 - The cardiac or lower oesophageal sphincter prevents the reflux of acid gastric contents into the oesophagus.

 - The esophagus serves to pass food and liquids from the mouth down to the stomach.
 This is accomplished by periodic contractions (peristalsis).

 - The esophagus is an important connection to the digestive system through the thoracic cavity, which protects the heart and lungs.

 - Two sphincters on either side of the esophagus separate food into small units known as a bolus.